Stencyl/stencylpedia/chapter-6/shaders.md

 ## Experimental: Shaders on iOS/Android

-Shaders work on Android but are more restricted than their desktop counterparts.
+Shaders work on Android, but are more restricted than their desktop counterparts.
 They do not work on iOS at this time.

 #### What's different?